-5.2 General Questionnaire - Community Aspirations
+5.2 Community Aspirations

-- 5.2.1 At the start of the current BLCNP journey, a General Questionnaire that included topics identified by the inaugural BLCNP Group in 2014, was hand delivered to all residents within the parish on 22nd March 2022, as well as the two schools, allotment holders and local businesses.
+5.2.1 At the start of the current BLCNP journey, a General Questionnaire that included topics identified by the inaugural BLCNP Group in 2014, was hand delivered to all residents within the parish, the two schools, allotment holders and local businesses on 22nd March 2022, with a completion date of 25th April 2022.
 The questionnaire was also made available online and advertised on both the Parish Council Facebook page and website.
-An Information Stand was set up outside of the Village Co-op store on 26th March 2022, for discussion with local villagers.
-The questionnaire was open from 22nd March 2022 to 25th April 2022.
-We received 62 responses. - 5.2.2 A copy of the General Questionnaire and suggestions, grouped into four Key Areas Environment, Facilities, Traffic and Getting Around and Housing are at Addendum 2 to Appendix 2.
+An Information/Q&A Stand was also set up outside of the Village Co-op store on 26th March 2022.
+At the end of the consultation period, we received 62 responses.

+5.2.2 A copy of the General Questionnaire and answers are included in the Consultation Statement.
+The answers the Questionnaire questions are grouped into four Key Areas - Environment, Facilities, Traffic and Getting Around and Housing.